hknd23/DeepLearningCausal/README.md

 plot(deep_pattc$response_history)
 ```

+Users can employ 'plot(deeppattc\$complier\_history)' and 'plot(deeppattc\$response\_history)' can be employed to illustrate the trace plots of the loss and metric functions of the complier and response models used for estimating the PATT.

 ![](tutorial_files/tutorial_files/figure-gfm/complier_trace2025-10-26.png)<!-- -->
 ![](tutorial_files/tutorial_files/figure-gfm/response_trace2025-10-26.png)<!-- -->

+The trace plots for the complier and response model enables users to assess whether their deep neural network architecture is learning and identifying overfitting when estimating PATT in data with treatment noncompliance.

 #### Deep Neural Networks for PATT (settings with treatment noncompliance) Using R Neuralnet
 The function `PATTC_neural` implements deep neural network estimation of the PATT from the PATT-C model for experimental data (in settings with noncompliance) using the R neuralnet package.
 The tutorial in the example below shows the applicability of this function for a small number of observations using both the survey response dataset in Example 1 and the WVS response dataset in Example 2.